rockyw9/Worlds-Oldest-Businesses-Guided-Project/README.md

 Worlds-Oldest-Businesses-Guided-Project

 This is a guided project from Datacamp.
-The data set was pulled from BusinessFinancing.co.uk.
+The data was sourced from BusinessFinancing.co.uk.

 Project Tasks:
 1. The oldest business in the world